esalladay/google-doodle/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/esalladay/pen/bLdmYE.
+You can find this one at https://codepen.io/esalladay/pen/vddGQZ.

+ Blank Google Doodle template.
+A "stage" for the animations.